-Students needing to have a transcript sent to a particular college or scholarship agency should request these through Parchment using the registration code given to them at the beginning of their junior year.
-There may be a nominal fee for some colleges.
+Students needing to have a transcript sent to a particular college or scholarship agency should request these through the high school office.

 TRANSFER STUDENTS

 All questions as to the acceptance of transfer credits meeting MCS requirements should be addressed to the Guidance Counselor.